 • permitted paid engagements of no more than 30 days.

-A visitor under this category will be granted permission to stay either for the period requested or for a maximum of 6 months.
+A business visitor under this category will be granted a visa to stay either for the period requested or for a maximum of 6 months.

-Visa nationals must apply for prior entry clearance by submission of an application to a British mission designated to undertake such applications.
+Visa nationals must apply for prior entry clearance and submit an online application with supporting documentation.

 Non visa nationals can apply for entry clearance directly at a port on arrival in the UK.
 They can also make an application for prior entry clearance to the relevant British mission as above.